nrfconnect/sdk-nrfxlib/bsdlib/doc/extensions.rst

 BSD socket extensions
 #####################

-In addition to the `standard socket API <https://pubs.opengroup.org/onlinepubs/9699919799/functions/socket.html>`_, the BSD library supports several extensions.
+In addition to the standard `Socket API`_, the BSD library supports several extensions.

 Extensions are available for: